Cognitive processing therapy (CPT): definition, applications, and effectiveness

 1. Traumatic events

-A traumatic event is any event (or more of them) that causes significant distress.
-Serious accidents, physical or sexual assault, and other events can lead to posttraumatic stress disorder.
-While being afraid is normal, fear is a natural response; some people develop severe reactions and symptoms that don’t go away with time.
+A traumatic event is any event that causes significant distress.
+Serious accidents and physical or sexual assault, lead to posttraumatic stress disorder.
+While being afraid is normal, as fear is a natural response; certain people develop severe reactions and symptoms that don’t go away with time.
 In other words, they develop PTSD.

 2. Child abuse